 Once inside the campaign's editor, go to the 'Gamifications' section and click on set up the Lucky Wheel.

 The next step is to add the sections.
-These sections will be the fields that the selector of the Lucky Wheel will choose.
+These sections will be the fields that will be chosen by the Lucky Roulette selector.

 Within each section, you must fill in the following points: